Tudor Lincolnshire (1485 – 1603)

 11. 1587

-Elizabethan Splendour
+Elizabethan splendour

 Construction is completed on Burghley House near Stamford, the palatial estate of William Cecil, Queen Elizabeth's chief advisor.